-Kress Creek Results
+Kress Creek results

-Increased monitoring began on Kress Creek following detection of low levels of tritium in Indian Creek in November 2005.
-The levels of tritium measured in the Fermilab cooling ponds and in Indian Creek are well below federal water standards for tritium.
+The levels of tritium measured in the Fermilab cooling ponds and in Kress Creek are well below federal water standards for tritium.
 Fermilab continues to monitor the ponds and creeks on its site and take steps to keep the levels of tritium as low as reasonably achievable.

 Fermilab will continue to display Kress Creek monitoring results on this page.
 A frequently-asked-questions page provides more information, and we have posted an aerial view of Kress Creek as well.